-Monroe County Community College currently employs 164 full-time staff: 62 faculty, 47 support staff, 24 administrative, 11 professional, and 20 maintenance.
-In addition, there are approximately 140 adjunct faculty, 29 part-time support staff, and 85 student assistants.
+Monroe County Community College currently employs 155 full-time staff: 54 faculty, 47 support staff, 24 administrative, 12 professional and 18 maintenance.
+In addition, there are approximately 113 adjunct faculty, 15 part-time support staff, two part-time professional staff and 54 student assistants.

-Full-time faculty teach approximately 54 percent of all sections.
+The fall 2022 student-to-faculty ratio is 13:1.
 The full instructional load for full-time faculty is approximately 16 contact hours per semester, or 480 student contact hours (30 students max/class x 16 contact hours).